Bhoomi1921/Virtual-Assistant-Aurora/README.md

 # Virtual-Assistant-Aurora
- I have made a virtual assistant named Aurora that can make your digital life easy
+Overview
+Aurora is a powerful virtual assistant designed to simplify and enhance your digital life.Aurora can help opening your LinkedIn and GitHub profile , playing various songs on YouTube , it can also tell you current time and date along with this it can also perform basic mathematics calculations.